Tucson

 assured, you'll savor every bite of nourishment and every nuance of

-conversation during our very relaxed and leisurely break for a complete
+conversation during our very relaxed and leisurely break for a

-at downtown’s renowned Cafe Poca Cosa,
+at downtown’s renowned Cafe Poca Cosa.

-plus comfortable luxury motor coach transportation from Tohono Chul Park is included.
+Comfortable luxury motor coach transportation from Tohono Chul Park is included.
 Fully escorted

 by Mary and Piet, of course, with able assistance from Marcia Quiroz.